Polar

 - Enter

-the value pi/4 in the text field (at the label t = ) and click on the Calc button to compute its derivatives and other
+the text field and then click on the Calc button

 Figure 2: